Eddie's Girl and Random Vintage Guitars

 Eddie got down on one knee and I started snapping.
 I got up and moved to several angles; I am not a pro, and my equipment is not pro, and it was very dark.
 I had no idea which pictures were going to be useful.
 I heard her voice go up a little.

 "Seriously?
-You're going to do it HERE?"
+You're gonna do it HERE?"

 My favorite picture was too blurry to share with the happy couple: she was crying, wiping her eyes with one hand and holding the other out so he could put the ring on her finger.
 The guitar player started playing "Can't Take My Eyes Off of You" again.
 I love co-shenanigators.
 I just wish I'd remembered to have someone take my picture.
 It was a great outfit.